aditya-uw/MyoGrind/README.md

 1. **Download the LightBlue app on your smartphone.**
 2. **Open the app and scan for nearby Bluetooth devices.**
 3. **Find and select "Arduino" or "MyoGrind" in your list of peripherals.**

+## Data Collection

+The `data_collection` folder contains code for collecting EMG data via the Arduino serial monitor.
+This data is stored in .json files and can be uploaded to Edge Impulse to train a machine learning model.
+This model can potentially be quantized and deployed on the Arduino to perform on-board predictions of teeth-grinding, talking, chewing, or other oral activities.

 ## Contributing